 Vector software uses geometrical primitives such as points, lines, curves, and shapes to represent images.
 Since vector does not suffer from jaggies.
 These images are often drawn with a mouse or on a graphics tablet.

-Gimp is the classic open source bit-map application.
+Gimp is a classic open source bit-map application.
 It's very powerful and very complex.
 Download at www.gimp.org.
 Use the Single Windows Mode of Gimp 2.8 and it's easier to use.
-I don't use it, but you might take a look at Gimp Shop, below.

 Paint.Net is another easier to use bit-map editor.
 Highly rated. www.getpaint.net.
 Available for Windows only.

 Dia is a fun diagram creation program.
 It has a wide variety of built-in symbols, scientific, business and even jig saw puzzles. www.live.gnome.org/Dia.

 Inkscape is a full featured vector graphics creation program.
 The web site has tutorials and documentation. www.inkscape.org.